-Icon LED Activity Description Solid blue There is wireless connectivity. ((•)) Blinking blue Data is being transmitted or received over a wireless link, or a WPS-capable device is connecting to the device.
+Icon LED Activity Description Solid blue There is wireless connectivity. ((•)) Blinking blue A WPS-capable device is connecting to the WiFi DSL modem router.
 Off There is no wireless connectivity.
 You can still plug an Ethernet cable into one of the LAN ports to get wired connectivity.